Samuel Owusu: Čukarički

 In August 2017, Owusu returned to Serbia and joined Čukarički, penning a three-year contract and receiving the number 19 shirt.
 He scored four times in 30 games during the 2017–18 Serbian SuperLiga.
 In the following 2018–19 season, Owusu scored seven goals and helped the club earn a spot in UEFA competitions after three years.

 Al-Fayha

 On 18 August 2019, Al-Fayha has signed Owusu for one seasons from Čukarički.

 Al-Ahli

 On 25 October 2020, Al-Ahli have signed Owusu on loan for three months from Al-Fayha.

+Neom

+On 21 September 2023, Owusu joined Saudi Second Division side Al-Suqoor, than changed name to Neom in January 2024.

 International career

 In late May 2019, Owusu was named in Ghana's 29-man provisional squad for the 2019 Africa Cup of Nations.
 He subsequently debuted for the Black Stars in early June, coming on as a substitute in a 1–0 friendly loss to Namibia.
 Despite his team's defeat, Owusu made a strong impression, and got included in James Kwesi Appiah's final 23-man AFCON selection.
 He was part of the Ghanaian team for the 2021 African Cup of Nations in Cameroon.